danieldbaranov/ToM-and-Jerry/README.md

 * Update the prompt file at `code/prompt_instructions/test.txt` to include/exclude desired fields.
 Be verbose and follow the format of existing fields.
 * The most tedious part: Because the generation of new data requires looking at examples (which come from the existing data), you must update the data in `test.csv` to include/exclude desired fields.
 It must match exactly the order in `list_var` in `code/src/test.py`.
 You can do this manually or paste the data into an LLM or something and explicitly describe the changes you want.

+Preliminary Data Fields for Tom and Jerry:
+1. Story
+2. Aware of event
+3. Not aware of event
+4. Action given new state
+5. Action given initial state
+6. Reasoning Question
+7. Future Action Question (not used yet)
+8. Belief Explicit Action Aware (for level 1 reasoning)
+9. Percept Implicit Action Aware (for level 2 reasoning)
+10. Belief Explicit Action Not Aware
+11. Percept Implicit Action Not Aware
+12. Random Event
+13. Aware of random event
+14. Not aware of random event

 ##